 Internal Accountability: Annually, all Big 5 employees are required to verify that they have read and understood our Code of Business Conduct and Ethics which, in part, requires employees to perform their duties in compliance with all applicable laws and regulations and requires employees to be familiar with the laws, rules and regulations that impact his or her specific duties.
 Employees are required to report all violations to a department vice president or supervisor, among others.
 Further, our private-label product manufacturers and most vendors are required to comply with our Vendor Code of Conduct which, among other things, prohibits the use of human trafficking and slavery throughout the supply chain.
 Alleged violations of our policies are investigated and, if confirmed, appropriate corrective action is taken, up to and including termination of employment or the business relationship.
 Failure to report known violations may also result in disciplinary action.

 Training: We provide our employees who have direct responsibility in supply chain management with education and training on mitigating the risk of human trafficking and slavery within the supply chain.
-We are members of the National Retail Federation and the American Apparel and Footwear Association and work with other third party organizations with extensive experience and knowledge in the field of ethical sourcing.
+We are members of the National Retail Federation and Retail Value Chain Federation and work with other third party organizations with extensive experience and knowledge in the field of ethical sourcing.
 Our employees with direct responsibility in supply chain management also participate in relevant training programs, review white papers and other educational materials, and attend seminars provided by these or other organizations.